Local elastic properties of polystyrene nanocomposites increase significantly due to non-affine deformations

-Two structures were considered in the present investigation: (i) a reference system of pure polystyrene, as illustrated in Fig.~\ref{fig:PSMD}(a) and polystyrene doped with an amorphous SiO$_2$ nanoparticle, see Fig.~\ref{fig:PSMD}(b).
-Pure polystyrene was modeled as a mixture of 216 polystyrene chains consisting of 120 monomers each inside a 17.25~nm$\times$17.25~nm$\times$17.25~nm simulation box.
-The interaction of coarse-grained polystyrene beads was described by the MARTINI potential \cite{Marrink2007,rossi2011coarse}, consistent with earlier studies \cite{rossi2011coarse,Beltukov2019}.
-After an extensive equilibration~\cite{Beltukov2019}, an additional 200~ns long molecular dynamics (MD) simulation was carried out at 300~K with the use of NAMD 2.13 software \cite{PHIL2005}.
-The simulations assumed periodic boundary conditions with the NVT-statistical ensemble, where the temperature of the system was controlled through the Langevin thermostat with the damping coefficient of 1 ps$^{-1}$.
+To study local elastic properties of polymer nanocomposites, two structures were considered in the present investigation: (i) a reference system of pure polystyrene, as illustrated in Fig.~\ref{fig:PSMD}(a) and polystyrene doped with an amorphous SiO$_2$ nanoparticle, see Fig.~\ref{fig:PSMD}(b).
+Pure polystyrene was modeled as a mixture of 216 polystyrene chains consisting of 120 monomers inside a 17.25~nm$\times$17.25~nm$\times$17.25~nm simulation box.
+The interaction of coarse-grained polystyrene beads was described by the MARTINI potential~\cite{Marrink2007,rossi2011coarse}, consistent with earlier studies~\cite{rossi2011coarse,Beltukov2019}.
+The polystyrene chains were coarse-grained to permit longer simulations and ensure equilibration of the system.
+Each styrene monomer was substituted with four coarse-grained beads, as illustrated in the inset to Fig.~\ref{fig:PSMD}(a).
+The backbone carbon atoms of polystyrene were modeled through one bead of type B, while three beads of type R represent the styrene side chain.
+After an extensive equilibration~\cite{Beltukov2019}, an additional 200~ns long molecular dynamics (MD) simulation was carried out at 300~K with the use of NAMD 2.13 software~\cite{PHIL2005}.
+The simulations assumed periodic boundary conditions within the NVT-statistical ensemble, where the temperature of the system was controlled through the Langevin thermostat with the damping coefficient of 1 ps$^{-1}$.